Fixed Points of Parking Functions: The Zeta Map

-\begin{example} As in~\Cref{rem:park_cycles}, we compute $m(\prk^{(i)})$ for each $(3,5)$-filter in~\Cref{fig:parking_functions} to be where we haven't rebalanced.
-Recording the relative order of the elements removed (marked in bold above) gives the $(3,5)$-parking word We compute \end{example}
+\begin{example} As in~\Cref{rem:park_cycles}, we compute $m(\prk^{(i)})$ for each $(3,5)$-filter in~\Cref{fig:parking_functions} to be where we haven't rebalanced (but note that this doesn't change relative order, and so won't change the image of $B$).
+Recording the position of the elements removed (marked in bold above) gives the $(3,5)$-parking word $B(\prk)=10011.$ As with $\area$, we compute $\dinv(\prk) = \frac{2\cdot 4}{2}-\left(1+0+0+1+1\right) = 1.$ \end{example}

-It is not immediately obvious that~\Cref{def:parkb} really does produce $(m,n)$-parking words.
+It is not obvious that~\Cref{def:parkb} really does produce $(m,n)$-parking words.

 \begin{theorem} The map $B$ is a bijection from $\PF_m^n$ to $\Park_m^n$. \end{theorem}